josbeir/cakephp-docs-md/docs/2/en/tutorials-and-examples/blog-auth-example/auth.md

 </div>
 ```

-You can now register a new user by accessing the [Users / add](users/add.md) URL and log-in with the
+You can now register a new user by accessing the `/users/add` URL and log-in with the
-newly created credentials by going to [Users / login](users/login.md) URL.
+newly created credentials by going to `/users/login` URL.
 Also try to access
-any other URL that was not explicitly allowed such as [Posts / add](posts/add.md), you will see
+any other URL that was not explicitly allowed such as `/posts/add`, you will see
 that the application automatically redirects you to the login page.

 And that's it!
 It looks too simple to be truth.
 Let's go back a bit to explain what